 The All Saints School Faculty is dedicated to the sanctity of the school day and "teachable moments."
 Therefore, all students need to be at school by 8:10 a.m. in their classrooms.
-If a student arrives after 8:20 a.m., they will be regarded as tardy.
-Students with more than 20 tardies from the beginning of school to March 15th of the same school year, are placing their re-enrollment for the next school year in jeopardy.
+If a student arrives after 8:15 a.m., they will be regarded as tardy.
+Students with more than 20 tardies from the beginning of school to March 15th may meet with the Vice Principal to develop a plan to improve attendance.